Changissnz/nu_merchant_principal/README.md

 practices.
-No need for exemplification, but by the abstractions, DS1-DS4, provided in the previous section (Denying Sophistication), the sophisticated may believe it suitable to initiate confrontation with what it believes are threats to its lone existence and/or proliferation.
+No need for exemplification, but by the abstractions, DS1-DS4, provided in the previous section (Denying Sophistication), the sophisticated may believe it suitable to initiate confrontation with what they believe are threats to their lone existence and/or proliferation.
 This assumption is necessary, in this section, for the sake of brevity.
 If, for example, the sophisticated views another that sees the sophisticated